Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section Part 3: Extensions

 \end{corollary}

-The above corollary is directly derived from our per-context regret bound in Lemma~\ref{lemma:general-falcon-per-context-regret-bound} by incorporating the misspecification error term, which handles the estimation error term $\WL$ in a similar manner as in the realizable case but has an additional error term $B$ to account for the misspecification error.
+The above corollary is directly derived from our per-context regret bound in Lemma~\ref{lemma:general-falcon-per-context-regret-bound} by incorporating the misspecification error term, which handles the estimation error term $\WL$ in a manner similar to the realizable case but has an additional error term $B$ to account for the misspecification error.